Qiskit/textbook/CONTRIBUTING.md

 - [Vale linter](https://vale.sh/): Used for one of the tests.

+  Install through Homebrew with `brew install vale`.

 ## 2. Fork & download the Textbook

-For your first contribution, you'll need to _fork_ the Textbook repository by clicking the 'fork' button on the top right corner of the page.
+For your first contribution, you'll need to _fork_ the Textbook repository by clicking the 'fork' button on the top right corner of this page.

 Now, you can download (clone) your forked repository.
 For GitHub Desktop users, make sure you're looking at the web page for your fork (the url will be `github.com/your-user-name/textbook`, _not_ `github.com/Qiskit/textbook`).
 Then click the green 'code' button and choose 'Open with GitHub Desktop'.

 Next, you'll need to install the specific packages we use in the Textbook, and set up your environment.
-To set up automatically, you'll need to open a terminal in this folder.
+To set up automatically, first open a terminal in this folder.

-- **OSX Users**:
+- **OSX users**:
     1. Open this repo folder in Finder
     2. in Finder, select _View > Show Path Bar_ to display the path in the finder window
-    3. Right click on the _textbook_ folder and choose _Open in Terminal_.
+    3. Right click on the _textbook_ folder in the path bar and choose _Open in Terminal_.

-- **Windows Users**:
+- **Windows users**:
     1. Open the Git Bash console from the start menu
     2. Navigate to this folder with the `cd` command, for example:
       ```